Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Life Cycle

 american golden plover The male builds a scrape on the ground and lines it with moss, lichen, leaves, and dried grass.
-The female lays 3-4 eggs and both the male and the female incubate the eggs for 26-27 days.
-The chicks are precocial and walk and feed themselves shortly after birth.
+The female lays 3-4 eggs, and both the male and the female incubate the eggs for 26-27 days.
+The chicks are precocial - they walk and feed themselves shortly after birth.
 Both parents care for the chicks until they fledge at 22 days.
-Male and female pairs may mate for more than one year.
+Male and female pairs often mate for more than one year.

 Behavior

-american golden plover The American golden-plover migrates in a circle!
-In the late summer, the American golden-plover migrates up to 2,500 miles from the Arctic to South America, flying over the over the Atlantic Ocean.
+american golden plover The American golden plover migrates in a circle!
+In the late summer, the American golden plover migrates up to 2,500 miles from the Arctic to South America, flying over the Atlantic Ocean.
 In the spring, it returns to the Arctic, but instead of flying back over the Atlantic, it flies over the Great Plains!